Home Blog Importance of safety stock in inventory management

 What is safety stock?

-In both cases, buffer stock is added to reorder point calculations to prevent service levels (stock availability) being negatively impacted by supply and demand variables.
-Read more about safety stock and reorder points.
+In both examples, buffer stock could have been added to reorder point calculations to prevent service levels (stock availability) from being negatively impacted by supply and demand variables.

-The purpose of safety stock is to ensure that once you’ve used up your cycle stock (stock you were expecting to sell during a certain time period), you still have some contingency in place for any unexpected changes in demand or in supply.
-Accurately calculated safety stock is important to support great customer experiences.
+Safety stock ensures that, once you’ve used up your cycle stock (stock you expect to sell during a specific period), you still have some contingency to fulfil orders, even if there are unexpected changes in demand or in supply.

 Why do you need safety stock in inventory management?

-Setting safety stock levels is a necessity for any business that wishes to add resilience to their inventory management processes and supply chain planning.
-Business that calculate and carry the right levels of safety stock will be able to:
+Setting safety stock levels is a necessity for any business building resilience into their inventory management processes and supply chain planning.
+Here are four key reasons why even small- and mid-sized businesses should carry safety stock:

 • protect against unforeseen supply variations